-2021 In thousands of euro Net balance at 1 January Recognised in profit or loss (see (A)) Restated
+2022 In thousands of euro Net balance at 1 January Recognised in profit or loss (see (A)) restated

-Property, plant and equipment 89 359
+Property, plant and equipment (including right-of-use assets d ) (1,515) 509

-Leases 125 7

 Intangible assets (38) 94

 Biological assets (25) 3

-Investment property (10) (20
+Investment property (10) (20)

 Investment in securities (18) 1

 Trade and other receivables, including contract assets - 53

-Derivatives (12)
+Derivatives (12) 1

 Inventories 8 56

+Loans and borrowings (including lease liabilities d ) 1,729 (143)

-Employee benefits (90) (6
+Employee benefits (90) (6)

-Equity-settled share-based payments ^e 141 82
+Equity-settled share-based payments e 141 82

 Provisions 290 218

 Deferred income 46 8

-Other items 10 Z
+Other items 10 4

 Tax losses carried forward 146 240

 Tax assets (liabilities) before set-off 662 1,100

 Set-off of tax

 Net tax assets (liabilities)

-IAS 12.81(g), Insights 3.13.640.60 IAS 12 Income Taxes requires disclosure of the amount of recognised deferred tax assets and liabilities in respect of each type of temporary difference.
+IAS 12.81(g), Insiahts 3.13.640.60

+IAS 12 requires disclosure of the amount of recognised deferred tax assets and liabilities in respect of each type of temporary difference.
 The Accounting Standards are unclear on what constitutes a 'type', and the Group has provided the disclosures based on the classes of assets and liabilities related to the temporary differences.
 Another possible interpretation is to present disclosures based on the reason for the temporary difference - e.g. depreciation.

-In our view, it is not appropriate to disclose the tax effects of both recognised and unrecognised deferred tax assets as a single amount - e.g. similar to the 'gross' approach under US GAAP - because under IFRS Accounting Standards it is recognised deferred tax assets that are required to be disclosed.
+In our view, it is not appropriate to disclose the tax effects of both recognised and unrecognised deferred tax assets as a single amount - e.g. similar to the 'gross' approach under US GAAP - because under the Accounting Standards it is recognised deferred tax assets that are required to be disclosed.

+Insights 3.13.300

-Insights 3.13.300 c.
-The Group does not plan to dispose of its investments in associates in the foreseeable future, and therefore has measured deferred tax relating to these investments using the tax rates applicable to dividends, which are zero because such dividends are tax-exempt.
+The Group does not plan to dispose of its investments in associates in the foreseeable future, and therefore has measured deferred tax relating to these investments using the tax rates applicable to dividends, which are nil because such dividends are tax-exempt.
 As a result, no deferred tax has been recognised.